expert-services/beaver/README.md

 Different environments support the process of shipping and vizualizing workflow log data
 - GitHub hosts the Beaver application (this repository), the REST API, as well as the Organization that the GitHub App is installed on
 - The infrasturcure required to recieve the GitHub App webhooks and obtain workflow logs exists in Azure and is managed with Terraform
-- Data storage requirements and vizualization tools can exist leveraging the Office 365 ecosystem or Open Source components
+- Data storage requirements and visualization tools can exist leveraging the Office 365 ecosystem or Open Source components

 ![image](https://github.com/octodemo/beaver/assets/107562400/60b6c501-52d6-4737-b2ca-405805b9e881)